 Why choose this course

 We have an excellent reputation for challenging, innovative and forward-thinking teaching and research.
-Our English literature courses are ranked in the top 10 for creative writing in the Complete University Guide 2019 and top 10 in The Times and Sunday Times Good University Guide 2019, while our Spanish courses ranked in the top 10 of the ‘Iberian languages’ category of the Complete University Guide 2019 and 5th in The Times Good University Guide 2019.
+Our English literature courses are ranked in the top 10 for creative writing in The Complete University Guide 2020 and top 10 in The Times and Sunday Times Good University Guide 2019, while our Spanish courses ranked 5th in The Times Good University Guide 2019.

 Our BA English Literature and Spanish course is innovative and interdisciplinary, allowing you to develop a high level of literary, linguistic and cultural competence.

 The English literature part of this course covers a range of literary periods, authors, genres and theories.
 You’ll analyse classic works, as well as innovative texts and genres, such as travel writing, nineteenth-century theatre, and beat writing.

 The foreign language component is taught almost exclusively in Spanish, giving you high-level language training.
 You’ll spend your third year on placement in a country where Spanish is spoken, giving you the opportunity to study English literature at one of our partner institutions across Europe and/ or work in one of the many companies with which we have links.